 My wife and I bought the 11-inch iPad Air M3, and the first thing we both noticed was the weight.
 It feels noticeably lighter than carrying a full laptop, and that one difference has already changed how often she reaches for it.
-We bought last year's model because it was the right value for what she actually needs, not because we were trying to optimize for top-end specs.
+We picked last year's model because the job was reading, annotation, and light remote access, not top-end specs.

 Her main use case is studying, including prep for an upcoming machine learning course at Stanford.
 For that kind of work, she needs something fast to open, easy to carry, and comfortable for long reading and note-taking sessions.
-She does not need local active development on the device, so paying for a full laptop workflow would have been unnecessary overhead.
+She does not need local active development on the device, so a full laptop workflow would be paying for work she does elsewhere.

 When she wants to experiment with OpenClaw, she can still do that through a remote machine running on a DigitalOcean droplet.
 That split works well: the iPad handles interface, reading, writing, and navigation, while heavier compute or tooling stays remote.